 Food – one of the best parts of life, am I right?
 Food is definitely one of my favourite things in life, and I therefore enjoy taking photos of food – which is made so much easier when the food in question is beautifully presented!
 When I take photos of food, I like to shoot quite close to the subject to capture the detail of the ingredients.
 When it comes to editing food photography, I like to increase the exposure, clarity and vibrance and decrease the whites and highlights a little as needed.
 Food needs to look colourful and tempting, and detail is very important in this kind of photography.

-So, there are a few of my tips and tricks that I’ve picked up over the last year of playing around with my camera!
-Hopefully some of these tips have been useful – I’d love to know if you have any good tips for me to incorporate into my photography, so please leave a comment below!
+So, there are a few of my photography tips and tricks that I’ve picked up over the last year of playing around with my camera!
+Hopefully some of these photography tips have been useful – I’d love to know if you have any good tips for me to incorporate into my photography, so please leave a comment below!

 *This is a paid partnership with Spot Digital for a blog post, but all views are my own.*